-By default this will allow any GitHub user to access your JupyterHub.
-You can restrict access to members of one or more GitHub organisations.
+The configuration above will allow any GitHub user to access your JupyterHub.
+You can also restrict access to members of one or more GitHub organizations.
+To do so, see the configuration below.

 '''

 auth:

 type: github

 github:

 ...

 org_whitelist:

 - "SomeOrgName"

 scopes:

-- "read:org"
+- "read:user"

 '''